 Apart from Tibberton and Cherrington, the Parish is otherwise rural.
 Both settlements have historic cores with 17 listed buildings recorded in the National Heritage List for England as buildings of special historic or architectural interest.
 Of these, 16 are listed at Grade II and one is at Grade II, marking it out as being of particular national importance.
 Almost all the listed buildings are timber framed houses and cottages, the earlier ones with cruck construction.
-The other listed buildings of local interest include the 'Primitive' Methodist Chapel in Tibberton, which was built in 1844.
+The other listed buildings consist of red brick houses, a church and a bridge over the River Meese.
+Other buildings of local interest include the 'Primitive' Methodist Chapel in Tibberton, which was built in 1844.
 Background information on Tibberton's and Cherrington's historic character is at Annex B and full details of the listed buildings within the Parish are at Appendix 1 to Annex B.